Twitter’s Migration to Google Cloud – An Architectural Insight

 Visualizing Cloud Bigtable Access Patterns at Twitter for Optimizing Analytics (Cloud Next’)

-Guys, this is pretty much about the migration of Twitter to Google Cloud.
-If you liked the article, do share it with your folks.
+Folks, this is pretty much it.
+If you found the content helpful, do share it with your folks.

 If you wish to master the fundamentals of cloud computing.
 Check out my platform-agnostic Cloud Computing 101 course.
 It is part of the Zero to Mastering Software Architecture learning track, a series of three courses I have written intending to educate you, step by step, on the domain of software architecture and distributed system design.
 The learning track takes you right from having no knowledge in it to making you a pro in designing large-scale distributed systems like YouTube, Netflix, Hotstar, and more.

 You can read about me here.
 I’ll see you in the next write-up.

 Zero to Mastering Software Architecture Learning Path - Starting from Zero to Designing Web-Scale Distributed Applications Like a Pro.
 Check it out.

 Master system design for your interviews.
 Check out this blog post written by me.